Mamba (film): Release

-Preservation status
+Preservation

 Mamba was previously considered partially a lost film.
 An article in the Spring/Summer 2009 issue of the Vitaphone Project newsletter announced that a collector in Australia owned a nearly complete 35mm nitrate print of Mamba.
 The article went on to say that a complete restoration is now possible, and only lacks funding.
 The film's first screening in 81 years, from an unrestored PAL video transfer, took place on November 21, 2011, at the Astor Theatre, Melbourne, although a full-fledged restoration had not occurred at the time of the screening.

 In January 2012, the Vitaphone Project announced that the U.S. premiere of the film would be in March 2012 at Cinefest in Syracuse, New York.
 Two nitrate reels of the film and the complete soundtrack on RCA discs existed at the UCLA Film and Television Archive and the Australian print (lacking the wedding night sequence cut by Australian censorship in 1930) is now part of the collection.
-MAMBA was fully restored in 35mm by the UCLA Film & Television Archive and The Film Foundation in 2016 under a grant from the George Lucas Family Foundation, and the Franco-American Cultural Fund, a unique partnership between the Directors Guild of America (DGA), the Motion Picture Association of America (MPAA), Société des Auteurs, Compositeurs et Editeurs de Musique and the Writers Guild of America, West (WGAW).
+MAMBA was fully restored in 35mm by the UCLA Film and Television Archive and The Film Foundation in 2016 under a grant from the George Lucas Family Foundation, and the Franco-American Cultural Fund, a unique partnership between the Directors Guild of America (DGA), the Motion Picture Association of America (MPAA), Société des Auteurs, Compositeurs et Editeurs de Musique, and the Writers Guild of America, West (WGAW).